kshedden/case_studies/methods/writing-tips.md

 * Discussion of how you "cleaned" the data is only relevant if it is needed for the reader to understand your question, approach, and conclusions.
 There is no need to document menial data processing tasks that involve no statistical judgment.
-Avoid use of programming language syntax in your writing, including variable names -- refer to variables using plain language.
+Avoid use of programming language syntax in your writing.
+This includes variable names -- refer to variables using plain language.

 * Try to make your writing as self-contained as reasonably possible.
 For this course, you can assume that the reader is familiar with the statistical methodology that you use -- you do not need to teach the reader about statistics from the ground up.
-Nevertheless, it is good to reinforce certain key points by explaining the strengths and weaknesses of the methods that you employ, and presenting the statistical reasoning behind your conclusions.
+Nevertheless, it is important to reinforce key aspects of your approach, by explaining the strengths and weaknesses of the methods that you employ, and presenting the statistical reasoning behind your conclusions.

 * To make the writing more realistic, do not refer to our class as such,